xrenata/nodesty-api/README.md

 }

 // Option 2: Use individual clients
-import { VpsApiClient, UserApiClient } from 'nodesty-vps-api';
+import { VpsApiClient, UserApiClient } from 'nodesty-api';

 const vpsClient = new VpsApiClient({
   apiKey: 'your-nodesty-api-key'